 Sophie practices in Crime and Extradition.
-She regularly appears in the Magistrates Court, Crown Court and Youth Court and has appeared in full extradition hearings.
+She regularly appears in the Crown Court and has appeared in full extradition hearings and the High Court on Appeal.
 She has been described as ‘forcefully persuasive’ with submissions and ‘first class’ with her clients.
+She was ranked as a ‘Rising Star’ in the Legal 500 for Extradition (2026).

 Background and Expertise